04 Jan 2018

 We reflect the help, understanding, and love that Jesus gives to us by moving towards our students, not away from them.
 The issue I raised at the beginning is a bit misleading: it really isn’t a question about finding common ground.
 It’s about recognizing the common ground that we already have when we walk alongside someone who experiences same-sex attraction.
 We both share the same fallen, human condition, and we both have access to the same, divine help: a help that comes close to us in love and power.

-Read on to discover Harvest USA’s perspective of pornography’s effect on children.
+Read on to discover Harvest USA’s perspective of pornography’s effect on children and protecting family.

 Our friends at the Center for Parent/Youth Understanding (CPYU, www.cpyu.org) have just published a brief handout on the effects of pornography on children.
 It’s titled, “A Parent’s Primer on Internet Pornography.”
 It contains useful information on who is looking at porn and what our kids are viewing, as well as information on how harmful porn is to the minds and hearts of kids and adults.